Somerset Supported Employment

-There are there are 3 Supported Employment programmes, the Supported Internship, the Supported Traineeship and the Supported Apprenticeship.
+There are 3 Supported Employment programmes, the Supported Internship, the Supported Traineeship and the Supported Apprenticeship.

-Supported Internships are for young people aged 16-24 who have an Education, Health & Care Plan (EHCP).
+Supported Internships are for young people aged 16-24 with an Education, Health & Care Plan (EHCP).

 The programme can be tailored to the unique needs and career aspirations of the individual, and usually:

 - Is a full-time study programme